RedDevil2k3/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Abhimanyu Joshi is a student of Computer Science at the University of Texas Arlington.
-His interests include Data analysis and visualization, Machine Learninng, Narural Language Processing.
+Hi!
+I am a Computer-Science Graduate student at University of Texas at Arlington.
+I am also a member of Infromation Security lab at the university, I have been actively working on my thesis for Information security over web.
+My interests also include Data-Processing, Natural Language Prcoessing, Cryptography and Infromation mining.